cloudinary-community/gatsby-transformer-cloudinary/README.md

 If you upload local images to Cloudinary and skip the gatsby-transformer-sharp you speed up your build process and enjoy Cloudinary's transformations:

-- You create a `CloudinaryAsset` node for each image.
+- The plugin creates a `CloudinaryAsset` node for each image.
-- You add a `gatsbyImageData` resolver to each node by default.
+- The plugin adds a `gatsbyImageData` resolver to each node by default.

 This configuration and example assumes you have your images folder in the root of your project.